mauro1855/alfresco-mvc/README.md

 - alfresco-mvc-data-sample 			=> http://localhost:8080/alfresco/service/mvc/data/document
                                        http://localhost:8080/alfresco/service/mvc/data/folder

-alfresco-mvc-querytemplate-sample is the most complete sample that reassemble all the features of Alfresco @MVC
+alfresco-mvc-querytemplate-sample is the most complete sample that reassemble all the features of Alfresco-MVC in a single place

 Maven dependency:
 ----